Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 ---

 The **Server Status Agent** is now ready.
-It can be queried directly or invoked by the NOC Supervisor Agent to check server availability in real time.
+It can be queried directly or invoked by the Supervisor Agent to check server availability in real time.

 ### The Incident Diagnosis Agent